 I have spent a lot of money there buying yarn for projects for the last 5 years.
 I went in one night to this very empty store.
 I always use a weekly coupon on at least one item.
 Typically I was going to spend about $30 that night to get the yarn I needed.
 I had injured my foot, but had driven out specifically to shop this store that rainy night.
-I went in a realized I had forgot my coupon at home.
+I went in and realized I had forgot my coupon at home.
 I asked the clerk if he had an extra, he said no. I asked the manager if I could have the 40% off one item, probably resulting in less than a dollar.
 She refused saying she could lose her job, can't be done, etc.

+I just felt unappreciated and invisible although a regular customer.
+This night manager never so much as smiled.
+Had it been myself, I would have at least said "Let me go look and see if perhaps we have an extra flier around..."
+I was so mad, I left.
+They lost a $30 or more sale that night in a store that is usually empty.
 I felt strongly enough to call their customer service in Texas, and also wrote a letter.
 Never received so much as an acknowledgement.
 When I called to see at least if my letter had been received, they couldn't find it.
 I persisted and the next call my letter was found.
 At that point I asked to have a local district manager call me.
 No one ever did.

 A smart company would have at least tried to appease and show some acknowledgement.
 Very poor customer service, no customer appreciation nor good faith.
 And all because of a $1 in coupon savings that unlike the many times I have shopped there, giving them my business instead of JoAnns or Craft Warehouse, I truly had forgot my coupon, my foot was really painful, and they didn't even offer to help let alone bend a little for the purpose of retaining a good customer and making a significant sale that night in their typically near empty store.